 On April 1, 2013, the defined benefit component of the IIROC RPP was closed to new members.
 New hires can only join the defined contribution provision of the IIROC RPP.
-Effective January 1, 2020 the defined benefit provision of the IIROC SERP was closed to new members.
+Effective January 1, 2020, the defined benefit provision of the IIROC SERP was closed to new members.
 Employees who become eligible for SERP on or subsequent to January 1, 2020 will participate in the new defined contribution provision of the IIROC SERP.

-The Organization has the following pension plans:
+As at March 31, 2022, the Organization has the following pension plans:

-- Retirement Plan for Employees of IIROC [IIROC RPP]

-includes defined benefit and defined contribution provisions - IIROC Supplemental Plan for Executives [IIROC SERP], Non-Registered Defined Benefit Pension Plan - inactive, and defined contribution provisions - IIROC Pension Plan for Former RS Pension Plan Members [Former RS RPP], Defined Benefit Plan - inactive - 4.
+- Retirement Plan for Employees of IIROC [IIROC RPP] - includes defined benefit and defined contribution provisions - IIROC Supplemental Plan for Executives [IIROC SERP], Non-Registered Defined Benefit Pension Plan - inactive, with defined contribution provisions - 3.
+IIROC Pension Plan for Former RS Pension Plan Members [Former RS RPP], Defined Benefit Plan - inactive - 4.
 RS-sponsored SIP for former TSX Employees [Former RS SIP], Non-Registered Defined Benefit Plan inactive